threefoldtecharchive/tfgridclient_proxy/README.md

 3. yggdrasil service running with a valid ip assigned to the twin on polkadot.
 4. Golang compiler > 1.13 to run the grid proxy server.

+## Build and run

+- Start the msgbus with your twin ID
+- Then to run `go run cmds/proxy_server/main.go`
+- To build `go run cmds/proxy_server/main.go`

 ## Endpoints

 ### `/farms`